nickandersonr/schedule/README.md

 - Create a basic Angular 2 app from scratch and from an Angular 1 base
 - Create a React app
 - Improve Legacy Code
-- Create a PHP CRUD App
-- Create a Wordpress App
 - Understand basic operations and web-dev IT

 #### Week 11 - IoT and Developer-Chosen Topics/Projects (9/4-9/8)